Common Mistakes made with Primary/Secondary (P/S) Piping

 Problem #4

 Disclaimer: The information found on this website is for informational purposes only.
-Any and all preventive maintenance, service, installations should be reviewed on a per job situation.
+Any preventive maintenance, service, or installation should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or it's personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.